porsche-design-system/porsche-design-system/packages/components/src/components/link-tile/link-tile.examples.md

 ## Weight

-The `weight` property changes the font-weight of the description.
+The `weight` property changes the font weight of the description.

 <Playground :markup="weightMarkup">
   <label>